Architecture at Cornell

 Uris was designed by William Henry Miller, Cornell's first architecture student, and uses the Romanesque Revival style of architecture.
 Its windows are framed by classical Ionic columns, and the main entrance is emphasized with a massive semicircular arch.
 In an interesting contrast with the nearby Second Empire buildings, Romanesque Revival facades tend to be distinctly asymmetrical, and as a result the entrance is not in the center of the building.
 The library was originally cross-shaped, but an expansion in 1936 squared off the space between the south and west wings, using closely-matching sandstone.
 It was expanded again in 1982 by adding rooms underground on the slope-facing side; the exposed glassed-in staircase connects to them.

 On the other side of the Old Stone Row is Olive Tjaden Hall, which was originally named Franklin Hall when it was constructed in 1883.
 It was built for the Department of Electrical Engineering, and besides the profile of Benjamin Franklin over its entrance, it is adorned with the names and images of other scientists in the field of electrical engineering.
-Its style is rather transitional between Second Empire and the newer Victorian Gothic that emerged in the 1870s: while it uses many of the basic design features of Second Empire (arched window caps, light-colored trim accenting the corners, Mansard roof), its color scheme is very similar to Victorian Gothic buildings such as Sage Hall.
+Its style is rather transitional between Second Empire and the newer Victorian Gothic that emerged in the 1870s: while it uses many of the basic design features of Second Empire (arched window caps, light-colored trim accenting the corners, Mansard roof), its polychromatic color scheme is very similar to Victorian Gothic buildings such as Sage Hall.
 The red stone used in the facade was quite expensive, and caused the building to run far over budget for its construction, but A.D.
 White insisted on using it.

 Ironically, given its original name, the building was struck by lightning in the 1950s, causing a fire that burned the roof off the tower.
 The tower was given a “temporary” flat roof until 1998, when Olive Tjaden '25 donated enough money to restore the building and replace the roof.
 The building had at that point already been renamed in her honor (she was a prominent architect, and the Architecture Department renamed it in 1981 when it moved into the building).